MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/rest.md

 > Note: we've covered _resource states_.
 We also have the _application state_, which resides on the client side.
 It can transition to other states just following the links in the _representations_.

-A service which fully adheres to the REST specification is said to be a _RESTful Service_.
-Also note that, according to Roy's dissertation, _"REST does not restrict communication to a particular protocol"_.
-Most of the time it is Web-based.
-In such case, we would call it a _RESTful Web Service_.

 ## Constraints
 REST encompasses six constraints: